Sorted on book title (not in series order)

 It's a glorious spring morning in the village of Ashthorpe.
 Birds are singing, and sunlight is dancing on the river, where Mary Gedge's dress drifts lazily in the shallows and flowers mingle in her hair.
 The scene is so altogether lovely that some locals think dreamily of Ophelia, drowned...Read more

-Death Leaves the Station
+Death in the Quadrangle

 Pages